thekuwayama/cron_cal/README.md

 ## GUI

-`cron_cal_wasm` is a Web Application to calculate cron schedules using wasm.
+`cron_cal_wasm` is a Web Application to calculate cron schedules using Wasm.

 - https://thekuwayama.github.io/cron_cal/